Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 NordVPN is hands-down is the best overall VPN option on the Canadian market today.
 You can stream and use torrents, they don’t collect your personal information, and their pricing is clear-cut.
 This is the service I use myself, and recommend to friends and family as well.

-If you are on a budget, ExpressVPN is another great option.
+If you are on a budget, Surfshark is another great option.
 It allows you to secure all of your devices regardless of the platform.
 It gives you access to the global Internet, meaning that it gets around geo restrictions.
-Express offers a 30-day money back guarantee risk-free and has plans starting as low as $3.99.
+Surfshark offers a 30-day money back guarantee risk-free and has plans starting as low as $1.99 a month.

 Sometimes, things could truly be as good as it could get—you just need to be on the right page.